BZemba87/true-crime-story-time/README.md

 ## Member User Goals - Tests##
 As a user with an account, I want to be able to log in easily and be remembered
-- Users can log in via the log in link and there is an option to tick the box for your details to be remembered As a user with an account, I want to be able to like or unlike blog posts
+- Users can log in via the log in link and there is an option to tick the box for your details to be remembered.
+Users will alway know they are logged in because the login link in the nav bar will disappear
+As a user with an account, I want to be able to like or unlike blog posts
-- Like/unlike functionality is working and the like count is also visible to everyone As a user with an account, I want to be able to log out
+- Like/unlike functionality works by clicking on the heart icon and the like count is also visible to everyone As a user with an account, I want to be able to log out
-- Users can sign out through the log out link
+- Users can sign out via the log out link

 ## Non Member User Goals - Tests ##
 As a user without an account, I want to be able to browse and read blog posts
-- Non members have access to all posts
-As a user without an account, I want the option to sign up and create an account
+- Non members have access to all posts and number of likes on each post As a user without an account, I want the option to sign up and create an account
 - Non members can create an account through the sign up link

-## Admin User Goals ##
+## Admin User Goals  - Tests ##
 As admin, I want to create, read, update and delete posts so that I can manage my blog content
-- Admin can do all this through the backend site
-As admin, I want the option to write draft posts that can be saved and posted later
+- Admin can do all this through the backend site as I have created, edited and deleted test posts As admin, I want the option to write draft posts that can be saved and posted later
 - Posts can be created and saved to post later
-As admin, I want to be able to remove a user from the site
+As admin, I want to be able to remove users from the site if required
-- Admin has the option to delete users if required
+- Admin has the option to delete users if required - this function is also working as I have added and deleted users As admin, I want to be able to upload an image on my post
+- I have tested uploading images and it can be done successfully

 # Validator Tests